phlex-ruby/phlex.fun/handbook/setup.md

 bundle add phlex-rails
 ```

 This will install the latest version of `phlex` and `phlex-rails` and add `phlex-rails` to your `Gemfile`.
-Once that’s finished, you’ll want to run the install geneartor to kick things off:
+Once that’s finished, you’ll want to run the install generator to kick things off:

 ```
 bundle exec rails generate phlex:install